FenixEdu/oddjet/README.md

 Each of these types of data are therefore stored in different map collections with String keys while the Template class provides the adequate methods to manipulate them such as <code>get</code>, <code>add</code>, <code>remove</code> and <code>clear</code> methods.
 It's worthy to mention that modifying the maps returned by the getter methods will not alter the maps within the Template class instance, forcing the use of the appropriate methods for the effect.
 It's is also important to note that the base data Objects within the getter returned map are not clones however, meaning any changes to their internal state is maintained.

 Both parameters and internal data objects in the collections are always referred as Object class instances to allow ODDJET to accept any kind of data.
-When populating the document their string representation is usually obtained via the toString() method.
-However, in order to deal with localization, the process begins by searching the object for a method matching getContent(Locale).
-If this method exists it is evaluated with the Template class object's locale and the toString() method applied to this call's result instead.
-If an <code>Exception</code> occurs while attempting to call the method then the original object is used as if the method didn't exist.
-In either case, if the resulting object is null an empty string is returned.
+When populating the document their string representation is usually obtained via the <code>toString()</code> method.
+However, in order to deal with localization, the process begins by searching the object for a <code>getContent(Locale)</code> method.
+If this method exists, it is evaluated with the Template class object's locale and the toString() method applied to this call's result instead.
+If the result is <code>null</code> a <code>getContent()</code> method is searched for and called with the same intent.* Only if an <code>Exception</code> occurs while attempting to call the <code>getContent(Locale)</code> method will <code>toString()</code> be called on the original object.
+If the final content or original object is null an empty string is returned.

+* Note that if the <code>getContent(Locale)</code> does not exist, <code>getContent()</code> is not used.
+This is to avoid replacing the original object when the fetched content is not <code>Locale</code> related.

 #### Instantiating, Converting to PDF and Saving